mathiasnovas/leet.js/README.md

 ###Usage
 Using node.js is even simpler!
 Running it from your command line...

-    leet "i want to be leet"
+    ./leet.js "i want to be leet"

 ... will output: